If you are not redirected within 30 seconds, please click here to continue.

 Car insurance premiums in Ontario are elevated due to the increase of fatalities resulting from collisions, which numbered 343 in 2017, a marked increase from the 307 traffic-related deaths in 2016, according to Ontario Provincial Police.
 Collision claims between 2008 and 2018 increased more than 30% within a 10-year time frame.

 Most importantly, vehicle insurance is mandatory in Ontario, but unlike BC you have the option to shop around for the best rates.
 Always look for the best car insurance rates in the market to find the best deal.

 This table outlines quarterly average rate increases over the last three years, as reported by FSRA 2022:

 The average Ontario car insurance rates have fallen since late 2020 and consistently throughout 2021.
 This is because collisions have decreased, drivers have decreased their coverage, and insurance companies have issued pandemic rebates.
 We are expecting similar trend will be continued in 2022, as new Covid variants emerged, number of COVID cases increase rapidly, Ontario government impose further restrictions.

 Back in the day, comparing car insurance quotes was a time-consuming chore that involved calling several insurance companies one by one and reciting the same information over and over.
-Thankfully things have changed since then.
-Technology has made comparing insurance companies much easier.
+Thankfully, technology has made comparing insurance companies much easier.